dlllonb/exo-finder/README.md

 #### Notes:
 * There is a hidden command 'analysis' which preforms 'analyze' on all the long period planets in the dataset it can find, but it is not recommended to run this unless you have a very good computer, or hours to wait.
 Many pdfs will be generated in the working directory, but keep in mind that sometimes analyzing a single planet that happens to have a lot of data can take upwards of half an hour.
+* This code was almsot entirely written for personal use on a specific project analyzing long period TOIs, so there may be some glitches or confusing bits.
+Email dillonjb@uchicago.edu for question and comments.